Syria rebels want troop pullback before freeing U.N. men

 "It's not just a question of their safety only but the safety of the people in the area," Taseel said, adding that the U.N. peacekeepers monitoring a ceasefire line between Syria and the Israeli-occupied Golan Heights had a responsibility to keep heavy weapons out of the area.

-The capture of the U.N. convoy just one mile (1.5 km) from Israeli-held territory was another sign that Syria's conflict, nearing its second anniversary, could spill over to neighbouring countries.
+The capture of the U.N. convoy just one mile from Israeli-held territory was another sign that Syria's conflict, nearing its second anniversary, could spill over to neighboring countries.

 Suspected Sunni Muslim insurgents killed 48 Syrian troops inside Iraq on Monday and cross-border artillery fired from Syria has killed people in Lebanon and Turkey in recent months.